 To make the Dulce de Leche:

-- Combine all the dulce de leche ingredients in the slow cooker and whisk until smooth.
+- Combine all the dulce de leche ingredients in a 8-quart slow cooker and whisk until smooth.
 Cover and cook on high for 6 hours, stirring occasionally.
 Dulce de leche will seem very thin when it is hot, but will thicken as it cools.

 - Let cool slightly, then transfer to a sealed container and refrigerate for up to 1 month.

 - Heat broiler to high.
 Split the banana in half vertically and lay, cut-side-up on a foil-lined, oven-safe frying pan.
 If you want to do more than one banana split at a time you can lay several bananas on a foil-lined baking sheet.

 - Sprinkle brown sugar over the entire cut surface of the banana and place directly under the broiler.
 Broil for 1-2 minutes or until sugar is melted and bubbly.
 You can also use a blow torch to melt the sugar if you have one.